opt command line parserThis document describes opt,

 opt with the `--with-readline'

-feature, then GNU readline features (line editing, previous line
+feature, then GNU readline features (line

-retrieval, etc) will be available in the menu mode of opt.
-To
+in the menu mode of opt .
+To link your

-`readline' and `termcap' libraries available.
+and `termcap' libraries available.
 But

-this is all done automagically (where by "magic" I mean code that is
+this is all done automagically (where by "magic" I

-embarassingly complicated) by the configure script.
-So if `libopt.a'
+configure script.
+So if `libopt.a' is built

-`readline' and `termcap' libraries within itself,
+the `readline' and `termcap'

-and you don't need to do anything different on the linking step.
-In
+anything different on the linking step.
+In particular,

-`cc' command line.
-If it fails, and you don't feel like trying to
+and you don't feel like trying to figure out why,

-figure out why, just reconfigure without the `--with-readline'
+just reconfigure without the `--with-readline'

 option.
 It's nice, but not really crucial.